catamphetamine/react-pages/README.md

   on_store_created: ({ reload_reducer }) => {}

   // (optional)
+  // Will be called for each HTTP request
-  // Extra HTTP request settings for `http` utility in Redux action creators.
+  // sent using `http` utility inside Redux action creators..
   // (`request` is a `superagent` request)
-  // Will be called for each HTTP request sent using `http` utility.
   http_request: (request, { store }) =>
   {
     const token = store.getState().authentication.token